patrickpissurno/fastify-esso/README.md

 3. **X** <-> **AS** (validates token)
 4. **User** <- **X** (sends the response back)

-This would have **poor performance** (for every request to any microservice, there will be another request to the AS, causing it to suffer a big load) and a **single point-of-failure** (if the AS goes down, everything goes too).
+This would have **poor performance** (for every request to any microservice, there would be another request to the AS, causing it to suffer a big load) and a **single point-of-failure** (if the AS goes down, everything goes down too).
 It simply doesn't scale nor work great for distributed stuff.

 Now let's make this right by using this plugin.
 It would work like this:
 1. **User** <-> **AS** (authenticates and receives token)